Know Thy Self

 [2] With very few exceptions when enlightened leaders were at the helm.

-[3] That is why IQ tests are basically worthless, because they only provide information on someone’s problem solving skills, but say nothing about one’s skills in the fields of communication, co-operation, intuition, sensitivity, emotionality, or humanity.
+[3] That is why IQ tests hardly provide any information about a person as a whole, because they only provide information on someone’s problem solving skills, but say nothing about one’s skills in the fields of communication, co-operation, intuition, sensitivity, emotionality, or humanity.

 [4] As George Carlin already noticed decades ago.